SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 `__visu.tracks`.
 The `__visu.tracks` collection  collects all *MC step hits* that have been generated along particle tracks that crossed some volumes of interest.
-To activate the recording of such output, several *output profiles* have been made available:
+To activate the recording of such output, several *output profiles* have been made available.

+For the `Demonstrator` configuration, these are:

 - `calo_details`    : collect all Geant4 step hits from the calo, xcalo and gveto sensitive detectors
 - `tracker_details` : collect all Geant4 step hits from within volumes in the tracker part of the detector
 - `source_details`  : collect all Geant4 step hits from within volumes in the source part of the detector
+- `all_details`     : collect all Geant4 step hits from any volumes of interest
+                      (shortcut for `calo_details+tracker_details+source_details`)

+For the `tracker_commissioning` configuration, these are:

+- `trigger_details` : collect all Geant4 step hits from the muon trigger sensitive detectors
+- `tracker_details` : collect all Geant4 step hits from within volumes in the tracker part of the detector
+- `outside_details` : collect all Geant4 step hits from within volumes filled with air outside the detector
-- `all_details` : collect all Geant4 step hits from any volumes of interest (same as `calo_details+tracker_details+source_details`)
+- `all_details`     : collect all Geant4 step hits from any volumes of interest
+                      (shortcut for `trigger_details+tracker_details+outside_details`)

-The  activation   of  some   additional  output   is  done   with  the `--output-profiles` options.
+The  activation   of  some   additional  output   is  done   with  the `--output-profiles` option.
 Example:

 ~~~~~
-$ flsimulate --experiment=Demonstrator -n 100 --output-profiles "calo_details+tracker_details" -o example_with_visu_hits.brio
+$ flsimulate --experiment "Demonstrator" -n 100 --output-profiles "calo_details + tracker_details" -o example_with_visu_hits.brio
 ...
 $
 ~~~~~